scalessec/Toast/README.md

 [CocoaPods](http://cocoapods.org)
 ------------------

-Install with Cocoapods by adding the following to your `Podfile`:
+Install with CocoaPods by adding the following to your `Podfile`:
 ```ruby
 pod 'Toast', '~> 4.0.0'
 ```